SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 - Source Entity sends SAV-specific information to Validation Entity.
 It can be an edge router (i.e., the router connected to intra-domain subnets) in the intra-domain network for obtaining the SAV-specific information about subnets.

-- Validation Entity receives the SAV-specific information, processes SAV-related information, generates SAV rules, and conducts SAV.
+- Validation Entity receives the SAV-specific information, processes the information, generates SAV rules, and conducts SAV.
 It can be either an edge router or a border router (i.e., the router connected to other ASes) in the intra-domain network for validating any packets entering the network.

 A router can be an edge router, a border router, both an edge router and a border router, or other router (i.e., neither an edge router nor a border router).
 An edge router can act as a Source Entity to send its SAV-specific information to other routers, and it can also act as a Validation Entity to receive SAV-specific information from other routers at the same time.